JoseAngelMartinB/robin/README.md

 ├── LICENSE.txt             <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.
 ├── configs                 <- Directory for configurations of model & application.
-├── data
-│   ├── external            <- Data from third party sources.
-│   ├── interim             <- Intermediate data that has been transformed.
-│   ├── processed           <- The final, canonical data sets for modeling.
-│   └── raw                 <- The original, immutable data dump.
-├── docs                    <- Directory for Sphinx documentation in rst or md.
+├── data                    <- Directtory for data files ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.
 ├── models                  <- Trained and serialized models, model predictions,